 - Transcript - Unofficial

 - Complete Application

-You'll enroll in 1 UB language course and 2-3 CEA elective courses.
-UB language courses meet for 113 contact hours/8 credits; CEA elective courses meet for 45 contact hours/3 credits.
-You may also choose to enroll in the Global Career Development Seminar course, which meets for 30 contact hours/2 credits.
-Overall, semester students may earn a total of 14-18 credits (up to 270 contact hours), and academic year students may earn a total of 28-36 credits (up to 540 contact hours.)
+You'll enroll in 1 UB language course and 2-3 CEA courses.
+UB language courses meet for 113 contact hours/8 credits; CEA courses meet for 45 contact hours/3 credits.
+Overall, you may earn a total of 14-18 credits (up to 270 contact hours).

 UB language courses meet 4 times per week, Monday-Thursday.
 Typically, CEA elective courses meet twice per week, Monday-Thursday.
 Active learning components required by your courses may be scheduled for Fridays.